 The Remuneration and Nominations Committee has four members.
-Three are independent: Eric Barr and Neil Osborne, as independent Directors and Andrew Hanson as an external consultant (until June 2022).
+Three are independent: Eric Barr and Neil Osborne, as independent Directors and an independent external consultant.
 Ian Robinson, Executive Chairman, is the other member.
 The Committee is chaired by Eric Barr.

 A copy of the Remuneration and Nomination Committee Charter is available on the Group's website.